nicolaei/master/docs/thesis/source/06_results.md

 #### Full Scan { .unnumbered }

-In the excerpt from the full scan, you'll notice that the latency hovers between 100 and 300 ms for quite a few seconds, which is substantial for real time applications such as VoIP and online video games.
+In the excerpt from the full scan, you'll notice that the latency hovers between 100 and 300 ms for over a second, which is substantial for real time applications such as VoIP and online video games.
+Spikes of over 400 ms in latency was also observed.

 \begin{figure}
     \centering